 |Key of A|

-The number on top represents the scale degree from which each chord is derived.
-It also denotes the chord quality.
+Note that this also denotes the chord quality.
 Uppercase numerals represent major chords while lowercase numerals represent minor chords.
 The 7 chord is diminished, which is represented with °.

 These chord qualities hold true for all major scales.
 The one chord will always be major, the two chord minor, and so on.